Which celebrities have been confirmed for Strictly Come Dancing 2022 so far?

-Here is a rundown of who will be putting their best foot forward on the dancefloor in the BBC One competition:
+Here is a rundown of who will be putting their best feet forward on the dance floor in the BBC One competition:

 – Tony Adams